LairdCP/BLE_Gateway_Firmware/docs/cloud_fota.md

 ## Introduction

-Cloud FOTA updates to the Pinnacle 100 and MG100 require, at a minimum, a webserver that can serve up a static webpage containing the \*.bin upgrade file (NOTE: The Pinnacle 100 and MG100 request this file using partial content HTTPS requests to the static webpage).
+Cloud FOTA updates to the Pinnacle 100/MG100/BL5340 require, at a minimum, a webserver that can serve up a static webpage containing the \*.bin upgrade file (NOTE: Devices request this file using partial content HTTPS requests to the static webpage).
 The relevant code to include this functionality in your own project is located in the _<project_folder>/pinnacle_100_firmware/app/http_fota_ folder when you clone the [Pinnacle 100 Firmware Manifest](https://github.com/LairdCP/Pinnacle-100-Firmware-Manifest).

 The following discusses how to perform the upgrade two ways, using an Amazon Web Services (AWS) S3 Bucket and using an NGINX webserver running on an AWS EC2 instance.